sujnanpatil/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_18_DefenderForCloudAppsAccessPolicies.md

 4. Close the InPrivate browsing window.

+   >**Note:** If the above message does not appear as expected, verify if the conditional access policy has been created.
+If it has, refresh the page and wait for a while for the message to appear.

 ## Exercise 2 - Setup alerts in Microsoft Defender for Cloud Apps

 Registering your application establishes a trust relationship between your app and the Microsoft identity platform.
 The trust is unidirectional: Your app trusts the Microsoft identity platform—not the other way around.